 1024 values and determines the bit packing width based on the maximum value.
 Frame reference is an extension of bit packing that also includes a minimum value found in the set of values and is particularly powerful when storing dates and timestamps.
 Dictionary encoding is used when storing text columns with many duplicate entries, while FSST is an extension to dictionary compression that extracts repetitions of entire strings as well as repetitions within strings.
 Finally, Chimp and Patas are used to compress floating-point values.

 PRAGMA storage_info command can be used to inspect the storage layout of tables and columns.
-In the newest version 0.7.0, DuckDB added new delta and delta-constant compression algorithms that are effective when compressing values that are equally spaced out.
+In 2023, DuckDB added delta and delta-constant compression algorithms that are effective when compressing values that are equally spaced out.

-DuckDB supports transactions and provides transactional guarantees (ACID properties) through its custom, bulk-optimized Multi-Version Concurrency Control (MVCC) scheme.
+DuckDB supports transactions and provides transactional guarantees (ACID properties) through its custom, multi-version concurrency control (MVCC) scheme.
+DuckDB is also optimized for bulk operations, so executing many small transactions is not a primary design goal.
 To ensure ACID compliance, DuckDB implements HyPer's serializable variant of MVCC that is tailored specifically for hybrid OLAP/OLTP systems.
 This variant updates data in-place immediately and keeps previous states stored in a separate undo buffer for concurrent transactions and aborts.
 Additionally, because queries in DuckDB might run for considerable time, lock-free MVCC is used to provide multiple consistent views on the same dataset without blocking query progress.

 DuckDB provides snapshot isolation level for transactions, which means that a transaction sees a snapshot of the database at the start of the transaction, and any changes made by other transactions after the start of the transaction are not visible to the transaction.
 This provides a higher degree of isolation than other isolation levels like read committed or repeatable read, which allow for dirty reads or non-repeatable reads respectively.